lightstep/otel-collector-charts/lightstep/processor/satellitesamplerprocessor/README.md

 Redeploy the pool of Collectors with the Probabilistic Sampler processor configured instead of the Satellite sampler processor.
-Make this transition as quickly, if possible, because traces will be potentially incomplete as long as both samplers are configured for the same destination.
+Make this transition quickly, if possible, because traces will be potentially incomplete as long as both samplers being used.

 ```
 processors: